 - is accountable for its actions

-- provides frank, honest, timely and comprehensive advice to the government
+- provides frank, honest, timely and comprehensive advice

 - delivers services fairly and effectively to the public